d-a-v-i-d-w-r-i-g-h-t/note-taker/README.md

 ## Description

 For this project, I was tasked to create the backend for an application called Note Taker that can be used to write and save notes.
 It required an [Express.js](https://expressjs.com/) backend to save and retrieve notes from a JSON file.
-I had to build the backend, connect the two, and then deploy the entire application to [Heroku](https://www.heroku.com/).
+I had to build the backend, connect it to the existing front end, and then deploy the entire application to [Heroku](https://www.heroku.com/).

 This project gave me the opportunity to better understand the primary types of fetch requests, including get, post, and delete.
 Although it wasn't necessary, I implemented modular routing to learn better how to set it up and to make future expansion of the app simpler.
 I also had to ensure that added elements were provided with a unique id so that they could be referenced by the application for display and if necessary for deletion, so I learned about and employed [uuid](https://www.npmjs.com/package/uuid) for that purpose.